 Jastrzębie-Zdrój, Poland.
-There are no dragons here.
-No dwarfs or ogres either, but from the dark depths of the Borynia-Zofiówka-Jastrzębie coal mine in Poland, 21,700 tonnes of coking coal are expertly and efficiently extracted every day.
+From the dark depths of the Borynia-Zofiówka-Jastrzębie coal mine in Poland, 21,700 tonnes of coking coal are expertly and efficiently extracted every day.

 The Borynia-Zofiówka-Jastrzębie coking coal mine sits in Jastrzębie-Zdrój, the heart of coking coal mining in Poland, about 60 kilometres southwest of Katowice.
 Huge deposits were found in the area’s picturesque green hills during the 1960s, and over the course of 12 years five mines were set up.
 Coking coal is used predominantly to make coke, an essential component for producing steel from iron ore.